As used in this chapter:

 (O) "State agency" means any one or more of the following:

-(2) The department of alcohol and drug addiction services;
+(3) The department of mental health and addiction services;

 (6) The department of health;

 (8) The department of job and family services;

 (12) The bureau of workers' compensation;

 (13) The opportunities for Ohioans with disabilities agency;

 (15) A health care licensing board created under Title XLVII of the Revised Code that possesses individually identifiable health information.

 History.
 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.